parisleaf/wp.parisleaf.com/README.md

 Try clearing the permalink cache in WordPress.
 Simply going to the Settings > Permalinks page should do it.

 Another possible cause is having incorrect values set in WordPress > Setting > General.
-The WordPress Address (URL) and Site Address (URL) should be identical, and specific to each deployment environment (production vs staging).
+The WordPress Address (URL) and Site Address (URL) should be identical, and are specific to each deployment environment (production vs staging).

 #### I pushed a new deploy and now parts of the homepage are missing.